gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 Also, Gatsby now displays GraphQL deprecations as CLI warnings when queries.
 Example output:

 ![GraphQL deprecation warning in CLI](./graphql-deprecation-warnings.png)

+## Eslint 7

+Please refer to `eslint`'s own [migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0) to update your custom eslint files.

+If you rely on Gatsby's default eslint configuration - you should have a smooth transition.
+We upgraded the underlying rules so you might get some new warnings/errors.

+Gatsby no longer uses the deprecated `eslint-loader`, we’ve moved to `eslint-webpack-plugin`.
+By using the plugin, behaviour has changed a little bit as warnings and errors are displayed later than in version 2.

 ## gatsby-plugin-image@1.0.0